johnBartos/VisualServiceMonitor/README.md

 # VisualServiceMonitor
-A real-time visualization for monitoring Windows Services written in Powershell
+A PowerShell script for monitoring status of Windows Services in real-time

 ![alt tag](http://i.imgur.com/KzwPFD2.gif)